AlexandreD-Maker/robotic-arm/README.md

 Ongoing work includes:
 - CAD design and assembly validation
-- ~~development of the control algorithm~~
-- creation and expansion of the technical documentation.
+- creation and expansion of the [technical documentation](docs/index.md).